We are entering a new golden age of art + technology, the stuff I am seeing is quite incredible and I see more and more amazing opportunities everyday

 I came back to AR about 3 years ago as I had started projection mapping onto the paintings but it became too expensive.
-I had a couple of laptops and projectors hidden in ceilings all around the world and so was stoked when I realised I could do it all in your phone or iPad.
+I had a couple of laptops and projectors hidden in ceilings all around the world and so was stoked when I realized I could do it all in my phone or iPad.

 Augmented Reality Artworks by Charles Clapshaw

-4. Could you please name some artists, style, or works that have influenced the way you create?
+4. Could you please name some artists, styles, or works that have influenced the way you create?
 (In what ways have they influenced your art?

 “You want a landscape – go take a drive in the country” – perhaps easier said if you live in beautiful New Zealand.

-Also for me the theory of the art is almost as important as the image itself and it’s incredible how artists such as Kandinsky and Klee almost foretold of Augmented Reality with their music, colour and shape musings.
+Also for me, the theory of the art is almost as important as the image itself and it’s incredible how artists such as Kandinsky and Klee almost foretold Augmented Reality with their music, color, and shape musings.
 Imagine if they had AR!!!

-From a motion point of view I am quite old school, people like early Joshua Davis really influence me, as well as some of the work I used to see on the Creative Review CD-roms that came with the magazines.
-Pre internet it was the only way I could see what was happening in the work, we didn’t have much of that in NZ at the time.
+From a motion point of view, I am quite an old school, people like early Joshua Davis really influence me, as well as some of the work I used to see on the Creative Review CD-ROMs that came with the magazines.
+Pre-internet it was the only way I could see what was happening in the work, we didn’t have much of that in NZ at the time.